PacktPublishing/Building-Natural-Language-Pipelines/ch6/README.md

 * Reproducible workflow building blocks

-* Setting up a Q&A Pipeline:
+* Setting up a Q&A System:

 1. Case I: Q&A system for small collection of text